-Protecting The Game: Fighting Piracy To Keep African Football Alive
+Protecting the game: Fighting piracy to keep African football alive

 There will likely be a full house of 68,000-odd fans at the Prince Moulay Abdellah Stadium, but the overwhelming majority of fans will watch the game via streaming and television, from across the African continent – and the world.

-At the previous TotalEnergies CAF AFCON tournament in 2024, the semi-final match between South Africa and Nigeria had a record-breaking audience ( ) of 10.3 million.
+At the previous TotalEnergies CAF AFCON tournament in 2024, the semi-final match between South Africa and Nigeria had a record-breaking audien e ( of 10.3 million.
 The tournament itself had an estimated cumulative total viewership of 1.4 billion TV viewers.

 The sale of broadcast rights to reach this enormous audience provides the income that makes the tournament possible.
 Media businesses invest billions in securing the feed for their home markets.
-In sub-Saharan Africa, those rights ( ) have been secured by MultiChoice, a CANAL+ company, through SuperSport, its sports broadcasting affiliate.
+In sub-Saharan Africa, those rig ts ( have been secured by MultiChoice, a CANAL+ company, through SuperSport, its sports broadcasting affiliate.

 Beyond rights payments, media investment sustains an entire economy that runs for the duration of the month-long tournament.
 Film crews, accommodation, logistics, and catering are hired by broadcast teams.